zvolin/ethereum-canister/README.md

 [`gloo-timers`](https://github.com/rustwasm/gloo), guard the http implementation behind the feature flag and add a way for a user to add a custom provider.

-There was one change made to the ethers, allowing the use of `ethers-contract` without the need to depend on `ethers-providers and it was [already upstreamed](https://github.com/gakonst/ethers-rs/pull/2536).
+There was one change made to the ethers, allowing the use of `ethers-contract` without the need to depend on `ethers-providers` and it was [already upstreamed](https://github.com/gakonst/ethers-rs/pull/2536).

 ## Cost analysis

-The measurements presented below were acquired through a local dfx network setup.
+The measurements presented below were acquired on a local dfx network setup.
 These measurements encompass supplementary logs and logic integrated into the canister's code and its dependencies.
-Those measurements are not precise and shouldn't be taken as truth, rather just to shed some light on the potential costs.
+They are not precise and shouldn't be taken as truth, rather just to shed some light on the potential costs.

 |                            | call cost [cycles] | payments [cycles] |  instructions | https outcalls |
 |:---------------------------|-------------------:|------------------:|--------------:|---------------:|